learn-co-curriculum/dsc-regression-cart-trees-lab/README.md

 ## Introduction

-In this lab, we'll make use of what we learned in the previous lesson to build a model for the ["Petrol Consumption Dataset"](https://www.kaggle.com/harinir/petrol-consumption)from Kaggle.
+In this lab, we'll make use of what we learned in the previous lesson to build a model for the ["Petrol Consumption Dataset"](https://www.kaggle.com/harinir/petrol-consumption) from Kaggle.
 This model will be used to predict gasoline consumption for a bunch of examples, based on drivers' features.

 ## Objectives
 You will be able to: